Gaeboo Achyok: Honorific

+Lepchas honor him with Gyebú, translating to "great".
 The Tibetans refer to him as a Gyalpo, meaning "king".
-The Bhutanese call him a Monpa (low-lander) and regard him as their rebel-subject.
-Lepchas honor him with Gyebú, translating to "great".
+In contrast, the Bhutanese address him as a Monpa (low-lander), regarding him as their rebel-subject.

 Historical context

-The Himalayan region consisting of the present day Sikkim, Chumbi Valley and western Bhutan was largely a frontier territory since early seventeenth century.
+The region consisting of present-day Sikkim, Chumbi Valley and western Bhutan was largely a frontier territory since early seventeenth century.
 Not held by any major power, its primary inhabitants were Indian tribes, Lepchas and Bhutias.

-In the early 17th century, Tibetans had started to immigrate and settle in the region due to a variety of causes including sectarian persecution.
-Soon, the Sikkimese royal house of Chogyals would be founded in 1642, in Western Sikkim, ostensibly as an alliance between Lepchas and these immigrants.
-Around the same time, the Bhutanese state was getting unified under the leadership of Ngawang Namgyal and would enter into a state of war with an expansionist Tibet — a war was already fought in late 1650s, which the Tibetans lost comprehensively.
+In the early 17th century, Tibetans started to immigrate and settle in the region due to a variety of causes including sectarian persecution.
+In 1642, the royal house of Chogyals was founded in Western Sikkim, ostensibly as an alliance between Lepchas and these immigrants.
+Around the same time, the Bhutanese state was getting unified under Ngawang Namgyal and would enter into a protracted conflict with an expansionist Tibet.
+The first war was fought in late 1650s and the Tibetans lost comprehensively.

 Biography

 Rise to power

-C. 1634, Kunchok Gyaltshan (var.
-Könchok Gyeltsen, Dkon-mchog-rgyal-mtshan), a Tibetan monk of the Barawa sect was exiled from Bhutan along with his followers for not supporting the Namgyal regime.
+The first mention of Gaeebo Achyok is found in the biography of Kunchok Gyaltshan.
+C. 1634, Kunchok Gyaltshan, a Tibetan monk of the Barawa sect was exiled from Bhutan along with his followers for not supporting the Namgyal regime.

 He went on to settle in Damsang — a strategic location on a ridge overlooking the Rhenock valley and the Jelep La route to Tibet.
-He constructed several small monasteries in and around the region.
-He is said to have received all necessary approvals from the Chogyals.
+Gyaltshan constructed several small monasteries in and around the region; he is said to have received all necessary approvals from the Chogyals.

-Bhutan's religio-military assault kept on the rise with chronicles recording a dispatch of forces to nearby Dagana in 1650, to subdue recalcitrant monpas — this might have affected Damsang as well.
-Despite these hurdles, including what he notes to be an increased presence of Bhutanese monks, Kunchok Gyaltshan managed to hold significant commanding in the local population.
-In 1660, he chose to return to his home monastery (in Tibet) for a vacation.
+In the meanwhile, Bhutan's religio-military assault kept on the rise with chronicles recording a dispatch of forces to nearby Dagana in 1650, to subdue recalcitrant monpas — this might have affected Damsang, as well.

+Despite these hurdles, including what he notes to be an increased presence of Bhutanese monks, Gyaltshan managed to exert significant command in the local population.
+In 1660, he chose to return to his home monastery, in Tibet, for a vacation.

-By the time he returned around 1663, more Lamas from Bhutan had encroached on his territories and a local Lepcha chieftain, Gaeebo Achyok, had assumed control.
-Gyaltshan did not resist thse encroachments and ventured northwards.
-This is the first mention of Gaeebo Achyok in the contemporary sources.
-The extent of his sovereignty at this stage remains uncertain.
+By the time he returned c.
+1663, more Lamas from Bhutan had encroached on his territories and a local Lepcha chieftain, Gaeebo Achyok, had assumed control.
+Gyaltshan did not resist these encroachments and ventured northward.
+The extent of Achyok's sovereignty at this stage remains uncertain.